El Gringoqueño

 Breaking – it – apart.
 You got that?

 Every time I went to temple, I’d shove some pieces of it in my pockets to take to the sick, outcast, and the forgotten.
 The tough thing about it was, I couldn’t sneak much out, but to some of the people living on the outermost fringes of society, a crumb of the stuff was pure gold.
 It made me feel really good to be able to brighten their days and bring them some morsels from time to time.
+In difficult moments, choosing to Sell Gold can also become a meaningful way to turn valuable items into support and relief for those in need.

 I: Did they really have cookies back your day?